Sleepy4k/expressjs-adjex-api/README.md

 ### Instalation

-Make sure you have installed Python with version >= 3.1
+Make sure you have installed node js with version >= 18 and above

     npm install